carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 > So if you notice these cut offs, what do you think they represent?
 {: .challenge}

+> ## Solution
+>
-They each represent a node in the decision tree.
+> They each represent a node in the decision tree.
-When we are trying to come up with the decision rule, we will consider the features and the data plot.
+> When we are trying to come up with the decision rule, we will consider the features and the data plot.
+{: .solution}

 > ## Conceptual Question
 >
 > What hyperparameter might be important for this example?
 {: .challenge}

+> ## Solution
+>
-The given dataset is imbalanced with more quiescent cells than active cells.
+> The given dataset is imbalanced with more quiescent cells than active cells.
+{: .solution}

 > ## Software
 >